 - WHO is supporting neighbouring countries to systematically assess and take action on Ebola preparedness, and to develop national contingency response plans.
 A regional readiness and preparedness plan has been developed and published, outlining activities to ensure that the nine neighbouring countries can detect and contain Ebola should it be introduced.
-The regional readiness and preparedness plan requires US\$ 15.5 million. - Rwanda has received US\$ 635 501 from the Resolve Initiative while Burundi received US\$ 1.4 million from the World Bank for EVD preparedness and readiness activities. - The Republic of Congo and the Central African Republic have completed training of multi-disciplinary and multi sectoral national rapid response teams as part of EVD preparedness.
+The regional readiness and preparedness plan requires US\$ 15.5 million.
+This amount is being revised to take into account the national contingency plans under finalization by the countries. - Rwanda has received US\$ 635 501 from the Resolve Initiative, while Burundi received US\$ 1.4 million from the World Bank for EVD preparedness and readiness activities. - The Republic of Congo and the Central African Republic have completed training of multi-disciplinary and multi sectoral national rapid response teams as part of EVD preparedness.